Signed in as:

 But here is the cool part: if you have just the right size, shape, location, and access space, the bees will put only honey into this space — with no queen excluder neded.

-And the coolest part is that in winter, when they start to feed, they will leave this honey behind and never use it through winter, only returning to it again in spring — sometimes.
+And the coolest part is that in winter, when they start to feed, they will leave this honey behind and never use it through winter.

 AND WE ARE NOT APIARISTS!!